jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/tensor_aliasing_tutorial.rst

     vgf_dump --input sobel_filtering.vgf --output scenario.json --scenario-template

 .. note::
-    For more information about these commands, see the :ref:`Converting and deploying a PyTorch model tutorial`.
+    For more information about these commands, see :ref:`Converting and deploying a PyTorch model tutorial`.

 4. Modify the Scenario Template:

     a.
-Add a section under resources before the section for :code:`input_0_ref` tensor resource to include the image input you want to use:
+To include the image input that you want to use, add a section under resources before the section for :code:`input_0_ref` tensor resource:

     .. code-block:: json